gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/adaptive-survey-engine.md

 <github-button user="gregorybchris" repo="surv"></github-button>

-[^medical-disclaimer]: I'm not a doctor and have no idea how medical triage actually works.
 [^continuous-features]: The C4.5 algorithm extends the ID3 algorithm to handle continuous features.
 Entropy of a continuous features is calculated by iterating over each numeric value and calculating entropy of the target for all target values where the attribute is greater than the threshold.
 [^gwas-lit-review]: A brief literature review turned up [MIDUS](https://www.icpsr.umich.edu/web/ICPSR/series/203), [ESS](https://www.europeansocialsurvey.org/findings/europeans-wellbeing/drivers-wellbeing), and [OpenPsychometrics](https://openpsychometrics.org/_rawdata/).